This was recorded prior to the COVID-19 outbreak which disrupted the travel and hospitality industries (Airbnb included).

 We believe that long-term our short term rental strategies will remain the same, so connect with us as we journey through our current business strategy and process.

-2021 update: The short term industry has seen a wild ride.
-Every booking that we had in April and May of 2020 cancelled.
+2021 update: The short-term industry has seen a wild ride.
+Every booking that we had in April and May of 2020 canceled.
 We had no idea what would happen.
 Airbnb laid off a huge number of their staff and they saw 10 years of hard work literally evaporate overnight.

 But they adjusted.
 Cleaning protocols were put into place among other things.
 Then, something interesting happened.

 Bookings rebounded back to regular numbers for them by July of 2020, but the travel looked different.

 Airbnb users were flocking the cities for smaller places.

 As remote work increased, many asked themselves why they were staying in one place.

 Our personal listings saw an increase of traffic of guests wanting to book for 3-4 weeks at a time.

 The entire model is shifting.

 Related Reading: Airbnb Tools To Help You Operate